-Students wishing to take more than 17 hours should have a GPA of 3.0 or higher for the preceding fall or spring semester.
-In unusual circumstances a student who does not meet this requirement may be permitted to take more than 17 hours with permission of the advisor and the Associate Dean of College Services.
+Freshmen may not enroll in more than 16 hours during the first semester of attendance.
+After the first semester freshman year, students wishing to take more than 17 hours must have a GPA of 3.0 or higher for the preceding fall or spring semester.
+In unusual circumstances a student who does not meet this requirement may be permitted to take more than 17 hours with permission the Dean of the College.
 Students may not enroll in more than 22 hours during the Fall or Spring Semester or more than 7 hours during the traditional Summer Terms.
 Students are not permitted to enroll in more than one course during January Term for a total of two semester hours.